 - There is also mention of “surveillance video footage of her arrest.”

 This was a Mental Health Act apprehension, not a crime.
-The general public may not know there’s a difference, but a newspaper has a responsibility to look these things up before publishing.
+The general public may not know there’s a difference, but that’s fine.
+A newspaper has a responsibility to look these things up before publishing.
 And this wasn’t just the reporter making an error; that headline would have been right in front of an editor.

 The paper’s response

-I was rather unimpressed, so I emailed the newspaper to point out that yeah, by the way, being crazy isn’t a crime.
+I was rather unimpressed, so I emailed the newspaper to point out that being crazy isn’t a crime.
 I got a rather interesting response from the managing editor.
 He was unaware that a Mental Health Act apprehension wasn’t an arrest.
 Then came an odd mix of acknowledgement and deflection.

 One of the attempts at deflection was to suggest maybe that the RCMP District Commander used the term “arrested”.
-But a) one doesn’t get to be a top cop by making such a basic error, and b) the RCMP news release that accompanied the press conference didn’t suggest that Mona Wang was arrested; rather, it referred to “mental health-apprehensions under the Provincial Mental Health Act.”
+But a) one doesn’t get to be a top cop by making such a basic error, and b) the news release that accompanied the press conference didn’t refer to an arrest; rather, it referred to “mental health-apprehensions under the Provincial Mental Health Act.”

 Should police be doing “wellness checks”?